 He has served in various staff and management positions since joining Geisinger as manager of internal audit in 1976.
 Prior to joining Geisinger, he worked in both for-profit health care and public accounting.
-His professional memberships include: The Hospital and Healthsystem Association of Pennsylvania (HAP), The Pennsylvania Healthcare Quality Alliance (the Alliance), Susquehanna University Partners (Sigmund Weis School of Business), the Pennsylvania Chamber of Business and Industry (PCB&I), and the Healthcare Financial Management Association.
+His professional memberships include: The Hospital and Healthsystem Association of Pennsylvania (“HAP”), The Pennsylvania Healthcare Quality Alliance (“PHCQA”), Susquehanna University Partners (Sigmund Weis School of Business), the Pennsylvania Chamber of Business and Industry (“PCB&I”), and the Healthcare Financial Management Association.
 Mr. Trembulak is the current chairman of PCB&I and a member of various board committees; a member and chairman of PHCQA; a board vice chairman and chairman of the Property & Finance Committee of Susquehanna University; past chairman of the Certification Commission for Healthcare Information Technology (“CCHIT”) board of trustees; past-chairman of the Board of Directors of HAP; and, past director of the National Alliance for Health Information Technology (“NAHIT”).

-Mr. Trembulak earned his BS in accounting from Susquehanna University, Selinsgrove, PA, in 1969.
-Mr. Trembulak is also a director of the Maria Joseph Manor, a skilled nursing facility, and is active in other community and civic organizations.
+Mr. Trembulak earned his bachelor of science in accounting from Susquehanna University, Selinsgrove, PA.
+He is a director of the Maria Joseph Manor, a skilled nursing facility, and is active in other community and civic organizations.

 Lynn Miller is Executive Vice President, Clinical Operations, for Geisinger Health System.
 Ms. Miller is responsible for the operations of the health system’s $2 billion clinical enterprise which includes two hospitals; a 1,300-member multispecialty group practice including physicians, researchers and advanced practitioners; and more than 60 primary and specialty clinic sites serving 41 counties.

 She has been with Geisinger since 1989.
 Ms. Miller previously served as Chief Administrative Officer of Geisinger Medical Center, the system's tertiary/quaternary care hospital in Danville, PA.
 During her tenure, she developed programs that produced a 20 percent improvement in operating margin; directed the planning and construction of a $100 million addition incorporating a new acuity adaptable mode of care; implemented a hospital inpatient electronic medical record; and achieved Magnet status, a prestigious honor earned by only 6 percent of the nation's hospitals.